groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/presentation.md

 linkTitle: Presentations
 weight: 40
 description: "This article demonstrates how to convert PowerPoint presentations of PPT, PPTX, ODP to other formats with couple lines of C# code."
-keywords: Convert presentation, Convert PPT, Convert PPTX
+keywords: Convert presentation, Convert PPT, Convert PPTX, Convert PPTX to HTML, Convert presentation to HTML slideshow
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 toc: True